Anna Nystrom Shows Off Gorgeous Quads In Powder Blue Leggings On Instagram

 “You look so very beautiful,” one follower commented, adding a number of heart-eye emoji.

-“Hello dear, you are very beautiful, a greeting to you especially, I am Abdel from Morocco, exactly the city of Casablanca.
-Do you marry me?
-I really fell in love with you, I love your soft body,” another fan chimed in.
+Although Nystrom is newly engaged, another fan chimed in with a marriage proposal, also complimenting the model for her beauty and figure.

-“Oh yeah wonderful and awesome woman,” a third added, trailing their comment with a flame emoji.
+“Oh yeah wonderful and awesome woman,” a third Instagrammer added, trailing their comment with a flame emoji.

 Earlier this week, it was reported by The Inquisitr that Nystrom snapped a new selfie on her feed, posing in the up-close shot in nothing but a blush pink tank top.
 Like her current photo, that attracted nothing but amazing reviews from fans.